Works on Mac OS X (10.4 through 10.9), Windows (Windows95 through Windows 8), Linux and other systems.

 - Grass - paint realistic clumps of grass on the screen and into the distance

-- Irregular Mosaic - turn your picture into a mosaic of shards (Coming soon)
+- Irregular Mosaic - turn your picture into a mosaic of shards (New in 0.9.22)

 - Kaleidoscope - four symmetric brushes